×

 If you are thinking about moving to Ireland, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Far more expensive here.
 House cost about twice the price as in Boston.
-Food is about 30 to 40% more," explained one expat living in Dublin, Ireland.
+Food is about 30 to 40% more," replied a member in Dublin.

 "The cost of housing in Ireland can vary greatly depending on the location, but generally speaking, accommodation in Ireland is generally more expensive than in other European countries.
 One-bedroom apartments can cost around €1,200 per month in urban areas and €800 in rural areas, while three-bedroom apartments can cost from €1,700 to €2,000 per month in cities and €1,200 to €1,500 per month in rural areas.
-Prices for houses vary even more widely, with larger detached or semi-detached properties often exceeding €2,500 per month in the bigger cities, while smaller family homes can cost anywhere in-between €1,000 and €2,000 in rural areas," said one expat in Ireland.
+Prices for houses vary even more widely, with larger detached or semi-detached properties often exceeding €2,500 per month in the bigger cities, while smaller family homes can cost anywhere in-between €1,000 and €2,000 in rural areas," commented one expat who made the move to Ireland.

 Should I buy or rent a home in Ireland?